SoftwareHeritage/swh-deposit/docs/getting-started.rst

 elements below:

 * ``HTTP/1.0 201 Created``: the deposit was created successfully
-* Inforamtion about the deposit, such as:
+* Information about the deposit, such as:

   * deposit id
   * deposit date